aws-samples/amazon-connect-whatsapp-chat/README.md

 # Amazon Connect Whatsapp Integration
-This project contains source code and supporting files for supporting whatsapp chat direct integration using WhatsApp's Cloud API or Twilio as message broker.
+This project contains source code and supporting files for supporting whatsapp chat direct integration using WhatsApp's Cloud API (using API V.14)or Twilio as message broker.
 Conversations can be escalated from chat to voice.

 ## Deployed resources